-This article will show you how to Transfer SQL Server Stored Procedures in SSIS.
+This article will show how to Transfer SQL Server Stored Procedures in SSIS.
 For this, we will create an SSIS package to transfer Stored Procedures from one Database to another using the Transfer SQL Server Objects task.

 Transfer Stored Procedures Using Transfer SQL Server Objects Task in SSIS